When traveling frequently, do you prefer to visit a mix of RV resorts and campsites in different states?

 It’s unlikely that you’ll generate free cash flow from the rental income when using it in this manner, but it may reduce or eliminate the ongoing holding cost for the RV lot investment.

 What Factors Make an RV Lot a Good Investment?

 A prime location can go for hundreds of thousands or in some cases, over a million dollars if the lot is in the perfect spot with unobstructed water access.

-Good water access with a place to store a trailer with a boat, or to take a dip, also provide the cherry on top for many RVers or campers who also like to go swimming or to tow their boat with them to the resort.
+Good water access with a place to store a trailer with a boat, or to take a dip, provide the cherry on top for many RVers or campers.

-The amenities at the site, recreational activities, an interesting local area with tourist attractions, excellent shopping malls, and fine dining all sway an RV park in its favor.
-An RV park that lacks some or many of these features make for a less attractive RV lot for rental or resale.
+The amenities at the site, recreational activities, an interesting local area with tourist attractions, excellent shopping malls, and fine dining all score points.

 Pet-segregated RV Lots Command a Premium

 Even when you don’t own a cat, dog, or another pet that travels in your motorhome with you, it’s a good idea to look out for a pet-segregated RV lot.

 These pet-friendly RV lots are in their own area.
 This allows pet lovers to have their dogs or cats and not be worried about neighbors who dislike animals with a passion!